Nuremberg: Airport

 Nuremberg Airport has flights to major German cities and many European destinations.
 The largest operators are currently Eurowings and TUI fly Deutschland, while the low-cost Ryanair and Wizz Air companies connect the city to various European centres.
 A significant amount of the airport's traffic flies to and from mainly touristic destinations during the peak winter season.
 The airport (Flughafen) is the terminus of Nuremberg U-Bahn Line 2; until 2021, it was the only airport in Germany served by a U-Bahn subway system.

 Canals

 Nuremberg is an important port on the Rhine–Main–Danube Canal.

+Crime

+In May 2026, the Kriminalpolizei Nürnberg operating under the Polizeipräsidium Mittelfranken, established a special investigative unit known as EKO Kajal" (Ermittlungskommission Kajal) to examine pattern of cases in which men were alleged to have supplied drugs, including narcotics, and in some cases, prescription medication to underage girls before sexually assaulting or raping them while they were under the influence.
+Police said many of the initial contacts between suspects and victims occurred in the vicinity of Nuremberg Hauptbahnhof, an area patrolled jointly by Bavarian state police and the Federal Police.
+By early September 2026, investigators and the Nuremberg-Fürth public prosecutor's office had obtained pre trail detention orders against at least 18 suspects since the unit's formation.
+Police statements identified a number of suspects as Syrian, Iraqi or Palestinian nationals.
+One case that drew particular attention involved the alleged rape of a 14 year old girl in a part near the Plärrer by two teenagers suspects in August 2026.

 Sport

 Max-Morlock-Stadion is the football stadium of Bundesliga club 1.
 FC Nürnberg.